DSR-RHIT/me447-visualizing-data/cm/cm105-data-joins.md

 ## carpentry

-Before creating graphs, I’d like to clean up the data, The syudent ID and gthe CIP codes are no longer needed.
+Before creating graphs, I’d like to clean up the data, The student ID and the CIP codes are no longer needed.

 ``` r
 grad <- grad %>%